outdreamer/build-a-cure-1/docs/analysis_types.md

       - how causal cascades can cycle to be interactive with the treatment
       - how functionality gaps or interactions at nth-iteration can provide opportunities for mutation & other randomness sources

+  - given the known vulnerabilities of the bio-system, what problems are solvable (killing pathogen, deploying a substance to a position) with what methods (evolution, medicine, stressor distribution)

 ## Protocol Recommendations